very-good-science/data-ethics-club/site/contents/write_ups/2022/16-06-22_writeup.md

 It is quicker and cheaper to just give a developer a computer and a piece of paper with the job, rather than co-designing and testing and engaging stakeholders.
 We don't have an ethics committee in every area trying to automate.
 People aren't recognizing that the algorithm only reproduces bias though, a lot of people are convinced it improves decision making; specialist in organizational behaviour.

-## How can we better listen to the voices of those currently targetted by automated decision algorithms, i.e. primarily people in low rights environments?
+## How can we better listen to the voices of those currently targeted by automated decision algorithms, i.e. primarily people in low rights environments?

 The people designing these systems are too focussed on turning the world into a giant game of factorio for themselves.
 Industry often prioritise profit.
-Government often prioritise spend less money on disadvantaged individuals.
+Government often prioritise spending less money on disadvantaged individuals.
 The intersection of these motives inevitably leads to problems for people!

 We can't go around asking people "what variables do you want us to use to build an automated system that decides if you're going to lose your job?"
 It's not just about how difficult people are to reach (e.g. people without an address), it's also their justified mistrust of engaging with people collecting data.